Graduate School Admission

-The purpose of this page, and of our consulting services, is to help you to decide which programs are most likely to serve your needs and interests, and to shape an application that maximizes your chances of gaining entry to your chosen program.
+The purpose of this site is to help you decide which programs are most likely to serve your needs and interests, and to shape an application that maximizes your chances of gaining entry to your chosen program.

 The task of applying to graduate school can be overwhelming, as well.
 Admissions to the top programs are competitive and single-digit acceptance rates are not at all uncommon.
 However, what makes one application stronger than another often has little to do with cut-and-dried measures like test scores – in fact, many graduate schools don’t even provide statistics on test scores or grade point averages (GPAs).
 What distinguishes the successful applicants to the most selective programs are qualities like work experience, a demonstrated commitment to public service, or plans for future work or study, and, of course, a solid application story that contains a powerful ‘wow’ factor.

-Click on the links in the drop down menu at the top of this web page with more information about specific programs.
+Click on the links in the drop down menu at the top of this web page with more information about the specific graduate school admission procedures.